pjotrp/heyu-run/README.md

 Javascript interpreter, also known as the Javascript shell.
 Runs on embedded systems that come with [heyu](http://www.heyu.org/).

-Note: this software is under development and does not actually work!
-I still need to add the code for setting timed commands.
+Note: I still need to add the code for setting timed commands.

 ## Introduction